 The memory that is allocated to each queue is divided among the query slots in that queue.
 The amount of memory available to a query is the memory allocated to the query slot in which the query is running, regardless of the number of queries that are actually running concurrently.
 A query that can run entirely in memory when the concurrency level is 5 might need to write intermediate results to disk if the concurrency level is increased to 20.
 The additional disk I/O could degrade performance.

-can increase the available memory by increasing the wlm_query_slot_count
+can increase the available memory by increasing the wlm_query_slot_count parameter.

 wlm_query_slot_count to 1.